GO BACKFind out if your website is compliant

-Drupal is regarded as an inclusive community, ensuring that people with disabilities access online and digital assets.
-In fact, Drupal has accessibility initiatives, which started with a focus on improving the accessibility of Drupal 7.
+Drupal is regarded as an inclusive community, ensuring that people with disabilities can access online and digital assets.

 ADA lawsuits are rapidly increasing.
 In 2020, 10,982 ADA Title III lawsuits were filed against various businesses across the United States.

-Additionally, no one is immune from the law.
-Even big names in different industries face these lawsuits.
+No one is immune from the law – even big names in different industries face these lawsuits.

-No matter what platform you use to build up your website, you must make it ADA compliant.
-It will not only help you avoid lawsuits but also conduct your business responsibly.
+No matter what platform you use to build and maintain your website, you must make it ADA compliant.
+It will not only help you avoid lawsuits but conduct your business responsibly too.

-Before discussing how to make your Drupal website accessible, let’s get to know what Drupal is.
+Before we discuss how to make your Drupal website accessible, let’s get to know the platform.

-Due to its reputation, many renowned firms and governmental organizations use Drupal to make their websites.
-They also offer solutions across various industries, including retail, fintech, and healthcare.
+Due to its reputation, many renowned firms and government organizations use Drupal to build their sites.

 Overall, Drupal is a well-known brand and is used by many developers and businesses.

-In this section, we’ll discuss Drupal’s stand on accessibility.
+In this section, we’ll discuss Drupal’s stance on accessibility.

-They’re also committed to ensuring that all features of the Drupal core adhere to WCAG 2.0 and ATAG 2.0.
-Drupal also has accessibility features to help differently-abled people, including:
+Durpal is committed to ensuring that all features of the platform adhere to WCAG 2.0 and ATAG 2.0 guidelines.

-Drupal modules are code that extends Drupal’s functionality and adds new features.
-You’re able to turn the functionality on by installing the module, and you can turn them off by uninstalling the module.
+Drupal modules consist of code that extends Drupal’s functionality.
+You’re able to turn the functionality on by installing the module, and you can turn it off by uninstalling the module.

-However, the more modules you install, the more time it takes to build pages on your site.
-That said, it is important to uninstall modules you don’t need.
+However, the more modules you install, the more time it takes to build and load pages on your site.
+It’s also important to uninstall modules you don’t need.

 Drupal incorporates accessibility tools in its core code, beginning with Drupal 7.

-From Module 7, its code has various accessibility advancements, ensuring that your Drupal website complies with WCAG 2.0.
-Additionally, the organization commits to making its older version ADA compliant.
+From Module 7, the code has various accessibility advancements, ensuring that your Drupal website complies with WCAG 2.0.
+Additionally, the organization has committed to making its older version ADA compliant.

-Thus, when you make a website using Drupal, it meets ADA and WCAG guidelines.
+Thus, when you build a website using Drupal, it meets ADA and WCAG guidelines.

-However, keep in mind that you may compromise your website’s compliance when you upload customized content.
-Thus, customized content includes additional modules, images, and even proper color contrast.
+However, keep in mind that you may compromise your website’s compliance when you upload customized content, including additional modules, images, and even proper color contrast.

-That said, you must keep up with accessibility standards to reduce your risk for ADA compliance lawsuits.
+It’s essential to keep up with accessibility standards to reduce your risk of ADA compliance lawsuits.

-If you take accessibility seriously, you must ensure that your Drupal website is ADA compliant.
-You can check for your Drupal website’s accessibility by doing the following:
+You can check your Drupal site’s accessibility by doing the following:

 1) Know which modules to use on your website.